 Portable flap wheels were made by bonding radial flaps of abrasive into a hub fitted with a spindle shank.
 These were intended for use with electric drills and were limited to a maximum speed of around 1,000 rpm.

-The flexibility of a flap wheel is an advantage for smoothing curved work and avoids the production of facets, as was a problem for rigid disks.
-This was taken further advantage of with the development of foam-bonded flap wheels.
+The flexibility of an emery flap wheel is an advantage for smoothing curved work and avoids the production of facets, as was a problem for rigid disks.
+This was taken further advantage of with the development of foam-bonded flap disc wheel.
 These use fewer flaps, spaced apart by a flexible foam spacer.
 This makes them even more flexible, thus more suited for producing a smooth finish to curved surfaces.

 Dia X thickness X Bore